Samuel MacCurdy Greer: Radical and Liberal Party politician

-In the 1852 Westminster election Greer stood on the tenant right platform.
+In the 1852 general election Greer stood on the tenant right platform.
 But in the face of organised, sometimes violent Orange opposition, Duffy's promised "League of North and South" failed to deliver.
 Of the 48 League-supported MPs returned to Westminster as the Independent Irish Party (many of them sitting Repeal MPs), only one represented an Ulster constituency, William Kirk for Newry.
 In the south, the clericalist Catholic Defence Association further split the movement.
 Politically isolated, in 1856 Duffy took his commitment to land reform to Australia.

 While supportive of the legislative union with Great Britain, Greer was not prepared to enter into the pan-Protestant unionist alliance urged by the sometime Presbyterian Moderator, Henry Cooke.
-Too many Anglicans insisted on the prerogatives not only of landlords, but also of their Established Church the costs of which, borne by landowners, were passed to the tenant in higher rents.
+Too many Church of Ireland members insisted on the prerogatives not only of landlords, but also of their established church, the costs of which, borne by landowners, were passed to the tenant in higher rents.

-When in 1857 Greer next stood on a tenant-right platform in County Londonderry it was in a by-election for the Presbyterian Representation Society formed, over the objections of Cooke, to "secure Parliamentary representation, and a recognition of their claims to public offices and appointments, for the Presbyterians of Ireland."
+When in a by-election for County Londonderry in 1857, Greer next stood on a tenant-right platform it was with the endorsement of the Presbyterian Representation Society.
+This has been formed, over the objections of Cooke, to "secure Parliamentary representation, and a recognition of their claims to public offices and appointments, for the Presbyterians of Ireland".
+He was not successful at the by-election.